Clemapfel/Mousetrap.jl/docs/src/01_manual/04_widgets.md

     end
     ```

-Any rows that do not yet have widgets will be backfilled and appear empty.
+Any rows that does not yet have widgets will be backfilled and appear empty.

 If we loose track of the `ColumnViewColumn` instance returned when adding a new column, we can retrieve it using `get_column_at` or `get_column_with_title`, the latter of which takes the unique title we chose when adding the column.

 Since most of the time we will want all cells in a row to contain a widget, we can also use [`push_back_row!`](@ref), [`push_front_row!`](@ref), or [`insert_row_at!`](@ref), which insert n widgets at once, where n is the number of columns: